latermonk/Ansible-docker/README.md

 ```

-#  Lab2 install nginx on ubuntu1804
+#  Lab2 install nginx on ubuntu1804 with command line

 ```
 for i in `seq 0 9`;do docker run -itd -p 809$i:22 -p 5000$i:80  ibackchina2018/ubuntu-sshd:1804;done